johnwayne1930/FS22_BeetCheatPack/README.md

 Mod for Farming Simulator 22

 #### Description
-Beet implements with modified working width.
+Beet implements with modified working width (3.2m).
 Ideal for processing beet rows in one pass.
 Helper, CP, GPS compatible.